 After Abby was born and I returned to work, I let myself drown in obligations to other people.

 So I started saying no at work.
-Here are a few tricks that have worked for me.
+Here are a few tricks that have worked for me to set boundaries at work.
 Read through these tips to arm yourself BEFORE you get a bazillion people dumping work on you during your first week back in the office.